 I am interested in a range of inter-related aspects of socio-cognitive development in young human children and nonhuman primates.
 At present my research is primarily focused on charting the origins and development of human cultural cognition.

-Wilks, M., Collier-Baker, E., & Nielsen, M. (accepted 24/09/2014).
+Wilks, M., Collier-Baker, E., & Nielsen, M. (in press).
 Preschool children favor copying a successful individual over an unsuccessful group.
 Developmental Science

 Nielsen, M. The role of pretend play in cognitive development during infancy and early childhood and cultural variations.
 In J Wright (Ed.), International Encylopedia of Social & Behavioral Science (2nd edition).
 Oxford UK: Elsevier.

 Nielsen, M. & Shipton, C. (in press).
 Childhood and the evolution of higher-effort teaching.
 Behavioral and Brain Sciences

 Nielsen, M., Tomaselli, K., Mushin, I., & Whiten, A. (2014).
 Where culture takes hold: “Overimitation” and its flexible deployment in Western, Aboriginal, and Bushmen children.
 Child Development, 85, 2169-2184.

 Shahaeian, A., Nielsen, M., Peterson, C. C., & Slaughter, V. (2014).
 Iranian mothers’ disciplinary strategies and theory of mind in children: a focus on belief understanding.
 The Journal of Cross-Cultural Psychology, 45, 1110-1123

 Cowan, D. G., Vanman, E. J., & Nielsen, M. (2014).
 Motivated empathy: The mechanics of the empathic gaze.
 Cognition and Emotion, 28, 1522-1530